sass/sass/doc-src/HAML_CHANGELOG.md

 * The `form_tag` Rails helper is now properly marked as HTML-safe when using Rails' XSS protection with Rails 2.3.5.

+* Calls to `defined?` shouldn't interfere with Rails' autoloading in very old versions (1.2.x).

 ## 2.2.19

 [Tagged on GitHub](http://github.com/nex3/haml/commit/2.2.19).